 This post was first published in August 2017 It is really important to me to learn about everyday life in the countries I visit.
 It doesn't matter whether the country is affluent or impoverished, I want to see behind the tourist veneer and get a glimpse into how...read more

-If you are making an extended stay in Sweden's sparkling capital, Stockholm, or are looking for something a little different for your next visit, consider a weekend trip to the southern archipelago.
-Over 300 islands spread out from the city to the Baltic Sea, making...read more
+If you are extending your holidays in Sweden 's sparkling capital, Stockholm, or are looking for something a little different for your next visit, consider a weekend trip to the southern archipelago - one of the most beautiful Sweden tourist attractions and one of the...read more

 Not many visitors make it to Gujarat, the most westerly state of India, perched on the western point of the diamond that roughly represents the shape of the country.
 A "dry" state (alcohol is banned, although foreigners can buy it for consumption behind closed doors...read more